IOW Logo

 QueMar-Logo

-The Hg0 measurement is based on a new method for the high-resolution determination of Hg0 (about every 15 nautical miles) in surface water using an equilibrator coupled to a cold-vapour atomic fluorescence spectrometer (Description of the method, see below).
+During transect of R/V “Polarstern” from Bremerhaven to Cape Town in November 2008 and from Punta-Arenas back to Bremerhaven in April/May 2009 Hg0 in surface waters as well as in the atmosphere and many co-parameter were measured (Kuss et al., 2009; Kuss et al., 2010).
+The Hg0 analyses of surface water (Hg0equ) were done each hour (about every 15 nautical miles) using an equilibrator coupled to a cold-vapour atomic fluorescence spectrometer.
 Alternately Hg0 is measured in the marine atmosphere (Hg0atm).
-The Hg0 sea-air flux (FHg0) is then calculated based on the measured concentration difference and the gas exchange transfer velocity k, with Henry’s law constant H that depends on the temperature, by using
+The Hg0 sea-air flux (FHg0) was then calculated based on the measured concentration difference water-air and the gas exchange transfer velocity k that depends on wind speed, by using

 Flux equation